Acupuncture for nerve pain

 Pain relief is now the most common complaint that most acupuncturists treat today.
 Acupuncture is so good at relieving pain that physiotherapists also used it, but unfortunately after just doing a weekend course in acupuncture.

 The pain may be superficial or deep, intermittent or constant, and can be spontaneous or be triggered by various things.
-Conventional management often involves the combined use of a range of pharmacological (e.g. amitriptyline, gabapentin, opioids, NSAIDs topical treatments such as capsaicin and lidocaine) and non-drug approaches, (e.g. transcutaneous electrical nerve stimulation, psychological treatments, and specialist procedures to stimulate, block or destroy discrete areas of the nervous system.
+Conventional treatment for neuropathic pain often involves the combined use of a range of pharmacological (e.g. amitriptyline, gabapentin, opioids, NSAIDs topical treatments such as capsaicin and lidocaine) and non-drug approaches, (e.g. transcutaneous electrical nerve stimulation, psychological treatments, and specialist procedures to stimulate, block or destroy discrete areas of the nervous system.

-Watch my animated video below, which explains how it can relieve nerve pain.
+Watch my animated video below, which explains how accupuncture can relieve nerve pain.
 I am a member of the British Acupuncture Council (BAcC).